matthewearl/quake-notes/houdini/README.md

 corridor the ogre normally blocks (at ~12 seconds), the houdini ogre is out of the way in the next room.

-This time of approximately 5.5 seconds seems like enough time for the ogre to make its way into the next room.
-Importing the demo into blender, you can briefly catch the ogre in the act of running into the side room:
+This time of approximately 5.5 seconds from waking the ogre to the player being in the corridor seems like enough time for the ogre to make its way into the next room.
+Importing the demo into Blender, you can briefly catch the ogre in the act of running into the side room:

 https://user-images.githubusercontent.com/1709642/201537549-ed53b97a-deb4-49b6-9537-32057fb9f89e.mp4

-The ogre isn't always visible due to PVS, but the red arrow shows when he briefly appears.
+The ogre isn't always visible due to PVS, but the red arrow shows when he briefly appears, and can be seen running into the fiend area in the bottom right.